ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 > Remember that objects are not only data but data + behavior.

 For an example of an object, think about **you ** as a human being.
 You have properties/attributes like height, weight, and eye color.
 You have functions/methods like walk, run, wash dishes, and daydream.
 Different kinds of objects have different properties and functions.
-Some might even just be a collection of functions (utility/static objects)
+Some might even just be a collection of functions (utility/static/service objects) or what are refered to as stateless objects, there is no instance data that they represent.

 ## Classes and Instances